15.364 Innovation Ecosystems for Regional Entrepreneurship-Acceleration Leaders (IECO4REAL)

 - Dr. Phil Budden, MIT Sloan School of Management

-- Contact the current TA: Carolyn Fu at email@example.com
+- Contact TA: email@example.com